Bidzina Ivanishvili: Foreign relations

-First resignation (2013-2018)
+First resignation (2013–2018)

 Following a victory by Georgian Dream candidate Giorgi Margvelashvili in the 2013 Georgian presidential election, Ivanishvili announced his intention to resign as Prime Minister.
 20 November 2013, Ivanishvili resigned as Prime Minister after just over a year in office.
 He was succeeded by Interior Minister Irakli Garibashvili, whom he had announced as his successor on 2 November 2013.
 Ivanishvili stated that his intention was to return to civil sector and form a non-government organisation.
 Four days after his resignation as Prime Minister, he resigned as Chairman of Georgian Dream.

 His successor Irakli Garibashvili has thanked Ivanishvili for creating "unique precedent" by leaving all political positions "at the zenith of popularity and influence".
-However, Ivanishvili still continued to by regarded by his political opponents as the de facto leader of Georgia.
+However, Ivanishvili still continued to be regarded by his political opponents as the de facto leader of Georgia.
 They accused Ivanishvili of leaving his official post to govern the country behind the scenes, while avoiding the responsibilities and duties of holding office.
-Out of four prime ministers who headed the government of Georgia after Ivanishvili, three of them were previously managers in his companies.
+Out of four prime ministers who headed the government of Georgia after Ivanishvili, three of them had previously been managers in his companies.
 Many officials who served on high-ranking positions since 2013 were connected to Ivanishvili: the Minister of Internal Affairs (who previously served as head of State Security Agency) Vakhtang Gomelauri and the Head of Special State Protection Service Anzor Chubinidze were his former personal bodyguards.
 The Prosecutor General Shalva Tadumadze was his family lawyer.
 The Ministers of Health Ekaterine Tikaradze and Davit Sergeenko previously managed the hospital which Ivanishvili has been funding in his home municipality.

 A study published by Transparency International Georgia in 2015 revealed based on public officials' asset declarations that at least 38 officials used to work for companies associated with Bidzina Ivanishvili.
 While not a violation of the law, it is cited as an evidence of Ivanishvili's alleged informal influence on the government. it is speculated that Ivanishvili's company employees were appointed on high-ranking positions because of their loyalty to Ivanishvili.